 Gigartina is rich in polyunsaturated fatty acids and unsaturated fatty acids; such as linoleic acids and Vitamin K, which are the basis of lipoproteins and cell membrane building.
 The highly sulfated polysaccharides and carrageenans of Gigartina combine with the amino acids and proteins of the skin’s surface to form a protective film.
 This film supports the absorption of amino acids, mineral bioactivators and vitamins by the skin.

 Undaria is a brown algae rich in sodium, iron, potassium, calcium and vitamins B1, B2, B3, B6 and B12 that help maintain skin’s moisture balance.
 Additionally, Undaria is an even richer source of iodine than Gigartina.
 Undaria inhibits the activity of hyaluronidase and collagenase – enzymes responsible for breaking down the hyaluronic acid and collagen in our skin.
 It also contains particular molecules known as Fucocidan, which play a unique role in maintaining healthy skin cells and have an anti-viral quality.
 Undaria also contains an active ingredient called sulfated polyfucose, which protects cell wall integrity and increases stability against UV light and environmental pollution.
-This helps maintain the skin’s moisture balance keeping looking young, and healthy.
+This helps maintain skin’s moisture balance--keeping looking young and healthy!

 Macrocystis is the largest of all algae and has high levels of iodine, vitamins and minerals.
 Commonly known as giant bladder kelp, it is an antiseptic and anti-irritant that helps heal sebaceous cysts, scrapes, sun damaged skin, while improving skin texture.
 In a study published in Cosmetics and Toiletries in 2001, in which the extract was applied topically to the skin of human volunteers, the results showed a reduction in wrinkles.
 It has a gelatinous quality that adds a natural glow to your skin.